FSA mobile recording compliance and the working holiday.

 It’s August and the City has that almost peaceful summer feel, as its workers migrate to hotter climes for their “Worlidays”.
 Worlidays, a name created by

-Lucy Kellaway describes the sort of holidays many of us take these days, not least traders and customer teams in investment banking: not at work, but invariably available at the end of
+Lucy Kellaway describes the sort of holidays many of us take these days, not least traders and customer teams in investment banking: not at work, but invariably available at the end of their BlackBerry.

 Of course, away from their desk and fixed-line recorders, trade or transaction-related conversations are banned, [and of course they never happen do they??] making worlidays dreadfully dull.
 Next year that will change as regulated firms comply with the UK